sinanisler/WordPress.js/README.md

 Lets see how fast a native theme can be.

+Apache, Ngnix or Litespeed is not slow bad code is slow...

 ### Plan
 Plan is making the one WordPress server and making React work only client side.